William A. Stone: Early life and family

 Stone was born in Wellsboro, Pennsylvania.
-He was descended from Simon Stone, Jr (1631 - 1708), who was born in Bocking, Essex, England, and settled in the Massachusetts Bay Colony.
 In 1864, Stone enlisted in the Union Army as a private during the American Civil War, and became a second lieutenant in 1865.
 He continued his military service after the war in the Pennsylvania National Guard.
 He attended Mansfield State Normal School and taught while studying law.

-The eldest daughter by his first wife married Dr. Percy D. Hickling, a prominent physician in Washington D.C.
+The eldest daughter by his first wife married Dr. Percy D. Hickling, a prominent physician in Washington, D.C.
 Dr. Hickling was on the Committee of President Cleveland's Inaugural Ball.
 They were both members of the Shakespeare Club of Washington of which Dr. Hickling was also President.

-Col. William A. Stone's second wife, Elizabeth B. White, was the youngest daughter of Judge R.C.
+Col. William A. Stone's wife was the youngest daughter of Judge R.C.
 White, of Wellsboro, Ohio.
 She was connected with one of the oldest and best of Pennsylvania's families.
 Benjamin Franklin's daughter married into the Bach family, of which her mother was descended, and her mother was a cousin of Dr. William Carpenter and Dr. Mary Carpenter, of London, who, with the Princess Alice, established a Mission School in India.
 Elizabeth White Stone was born in Tioga County.
 She attended school in New York City, where she was graduated at a musical academy.
 They had 4 children, 3 daughters and 1 son.